pschanely/CrossHair/doc/source/hints_for_your_classes.rst

 * The type is implemented in C.

 .. note::
-    This capabliity and the interface to it is under active development and unstable.
+    This capability and the interface to it is under active development and unstable.
     That said, if you are willing to try it out, please ask questions and let us know how it goes.